atulrnt/EuroPi/software/contrib/karma.md

 For instance, if an output is set to have 10 divisions and have a probability per division of 50%, it will most likely output only 5 divisions.

 Default: 100%.

+# Patch ideas

+## Mutable Instruments Rings

+I've made this script specifically to use it with MI Rings in my setup.

+My goal was to trigger burst of random triggers to Rings' strum input at specific steps of my sequence.

+## Self patching

+It can be interesting to self patch the module, sending one output of the first trigger input into the second input to have some sort of cascading effect.

+## Add probability to basic triggers

+This script can also be used to simply add probability to any trigger by using the following settings for instance:
+- Beginning: At start
+- Delay: 0ms
+- Duration: 10ms
+- Divisions: 1
+- Repetitions: 0
+- Probability: 50%
+- Probability per division: 100%